|Home > Help >Membership & account>Rules & policies>Buyer protection cases that impact seller performance|

 Buyer protection requests and cases that impact seller performance

 As a seller on eBay, it's important to remember that you're delivering more than items—you're also delivering service.

-Cases that may be removed
+Requests and cases closed without seller resolution that may be removed

 If you're sure a case fits the requirements above, and wasn't removed from your seller performance evaluation, please contact us.

-Cases that won't be removed
+Requests and cases that won't be removed

 For more tips, see our selling practices policy.

 We encourage buyers and sellers to try and work things out if there are problems with an item.
 By accurately describing items, shipping on time, and quickly addressing buyer concerns, sellers can help ensure that buyers don't open buyer protection requests and cases, and that any requests or cases that are opened aren't closed without seller resolution.

 Get help from other eBay members.
 Visit the eBay Community to post a question.